carlokruger/stablo-blog/README.md

 npm install
 # or
 yarn install
-# or
-pnpm install
 ```

-We prefer `pnpm` to save your disk space.
+We prefer `npm` to save your disk space.

 ## Step 3: Import Demo Data (Optional)